linto-ai/linto-platform-stt-service-manager/README.md

 # Develop

 ## Prerequisites
-To lauch the application, you'll have to launch associated services :
+To use the STT-manager service, you'll have to make sure that dependent services are installed and launched:

 - mongodb: `docker pull mongo`
 - nginx: `docker pull nginx`